Coping with Teenage Anxiety During the Pandemic

 And if you are dealing with some extra anxiety during this pandemic, you should know that you are not alone.
 Many of us are.
 And you will make it past this.
 But we all need some help, so here are a few things you might be able to try to assist in calming those nerves:

 Of course, there is much more you can do.
-If you do not have one already, schedule an appointment with a counselor or therapist.
+If you are looking for more ideas, you can read more here.
+And if you do not have one already, schedule an appointment with a counselor or therapist.
 They will provide you with more tools that will help you take control and relieve your anxiety during this pandemic.
 You are not in this alone.

 Wellspace Counseling practices in Tualatin, Oregon and serves Tualatin, Lake Oswego, and the Greater Portland Metro Area.
 To find more information about Wellspace Counseling, visit the at www.wellspacepdx.com.